 The Masters degree also provides a great grounding for PhD and other higher degree research programs.

-The Student Resources page contains information for prospective students, including details about how studying via a consortium of universities works; the BCA Program Outline, showing required units for each course, co/prerequisites, semester availability, and how to apply for exemptions and/or credits; and textbook and software requirements.
+The BCA Program Outline (2024), showing required units for each course, co/prerequisites, semester availability, and how to apply for exemptions and/or credits is a useful tool in planning your study.